 In an interview on Recode Decode, John Doerr was asked about his personal OKR.
 He answered, “You know, my daughters have both left home, but I had read and I believe that having family dinners together was a good thing.
 So, I set an OKR, shared it with my team to be home for dinner by 6 p.m.
 20 nights a month and be present, turning off the phone.
 I put a switch on the router.
 We shut down the internet to the whole house.”

 “It’s not only the quantity but the quality,” he added.

 So, how would this personal OKR be written out to express his goal?

 A similar set-up can be used for your personal fitness goals.
-Say it’s been a long winter and you haven’t gone on a run since early late September.
-On your first run of the year, you’re at a 9-minute mile when you used to be an 8-minute mile.
-There’s a 10k coming up early in June and you want to run it under 50 minutes.
+Say it’s been a long winter, and you haven’t gone on a run since early late September.
+On your first run of the year, you’re at a 9-minute mile , but you used to be an 8-minute mile.
+There’s a 10k coming up early in June and you want to complete it under 50 minutes.
 How could you use OKRs to train?

 On top of it all, make sure to tell people about your plans to get back to an 8-minute mile and the 10k you will run at that speed.

-Those are just a couple of WhatMatters.com team examples on how personal goals can be used for personal life goals.
+Those are just a some examples on how personal goals can be used for personal life goals.